 A Biography of the Doctor

-3 The Doctor/Companion combination, combined with references to other stories, means that this story can be placed anywhere in a whole run of stories, but cannot be placed precisely.
+3 The Doctor/Companion combination, combined with other continuity references, means that this story can be placed anywhere in a run of stories, but cannot be placed precisely.

 1 We don't know for sure which Doctor we're dealing with.
 In fact, we may not even know for sure that the Doctor is in the story at all.

 0 This event is not in continuity for the Doctor.
 Events with a 0 rating should only appear in separate sections from the rest of the biograpjy/timeline.
 In such cases, the rating used on that page will define the ongoing series in whatever way is most appropriate for this alternative version of the Doctor.

 We also use the same colour coding system seen in other parts of the site to indicate what type of story information is from.
 The system is as follows:

 - Televised Stories

 - Audio stories

 - Reference Works